Vaginal bleeding isn’t always blood that comes from your vagina — well, not really.

 Bleeding during pregnancy

-Implantation bleeding accounts for 15-25% of early pregnancy vaginal bleeding.
-It can happen about 6-12 days after conception, when a fertilized egg attaches to the uterus lining.
+Implantation bleeding can happen about 1-2 weeks after fertilization, when a fertilized egg attaches to the uterus lining.
 As the fertilized egg digs itself into the uterus lining, a few blood vessels may break and cause bleeding.

 Since implantation bleeding is speculated to start around the same time you would have your regular menstrual cycle, it may be confused with a period.
 But implantation bleeding is lighter bleeding and goes away without intervention.
 Some people may not notice it at all.